G3viz/g3viz/README.md

 ### <a name="ex3"></a>Example 3: visualize mutation data in _CSV_ or _TSV_ formatted file

 Load user-defined file in _CSV_ or _TSV_ format.
+This example mimics the lollipop diagram of [cBioPortal MutationMapper](http://www.cbioportal.org/mutation_mapper.jsp).

+The color scheme for lollipops are set to _bottlerocket2_ in this example.
+For all color schemes supported by the package, check this [demo](https://bl.ocks.org/phoeguo/raw/2868503a074a6441b5ae6d987f150d48/).

 ```r
 library(g3viz)